Doxense/foundationdb-dotnet-client/README.md

 public sealed class BookOptions
 {

-    /// <summary>Path to the root directory subspace of the application where all data will be stored</summary>
+    /// <summary>Path to the root subspace of the application, where all data is stored</summary>
     public FdbPath BasePath { get; set; } // ex: "Documents/Books"

 }